Few-shot Class-incremental Learning for Classification and Object Detection: A Survey: Introduction

-Despite existing surveys on FSL~\cite{wang2020generalizing,lu2020learning,antonelli2022few,huang2022survey} and IL~\cite{parisi2019continual,lesort2020continual,9349197,belouadah2021comprehensive,9915459,mai2022online,van2022three,zhou2023deep,wang2023comprehensive}, there is a clear lack of systematic and comprehensive surveys specifically on FSCIL.
-In this regard, we summarize existing surveys, list their characteristics in Tab.~\ref{tab1}, systematically describe the uniqueness of our paper to highlight its unique contributions.
+In this regard, we summarize existing surveys in Tab.~\ref{tab1} and systematically describe the uniqueness of our paper to highlight its unique contributions.
 To address the shortcomings in FSCIL research, we systematically summarize the field from various aspects, including definition, challenges, general schemes, related problems, datasets, metrics, methods, performance comparisons, and future directions.
 Our contributions are:

 \begin{itemize} \item Our survey offers a systematic and comprehensive review of classification and object detection methods in FSCIL. \item We cover problem definition, core challenges, general schemes, related ML problems, benchmark datasets, and evaluation metrics in detail. \item A structured taxonomy is offered for FSCIL, discussing classification methods from data, structure, and optimization perspectives, and detection methods from anchor-based and anchor-free perspectives. \item Valuable insights and outlooks in FSCIL are discussed. \end{itemize}